ccastillo32/utoppia-challenge/README.md

 ## URLs

-Once the application has been started, it can be accessed on the following URL:
+Once the application has been started, if everything is ok, the following URL should be working:

 ```sh
 http://localhost:8080/